How to Live the Vanlife as a Travel Nurse

-Travel nursing is a great profession for vanlife due to the ease in finding seasonal work.
-Additionally travel nursing contracts are typically more lucrative than staff positions.
+Being a travel nurse is a great profession for vanlife due to the ease in finding seasonal work.
+Additionally, travel nursing contracts are typically more lucrative than staff positions.
 Due to the flexibility in scheduling and working three 12 hour shifts a week, you are sometimes able to schedule eight days off in a row without taking vacation time.
 Passports and Preemies has famously coined this the eight Day Vacay.
 In this post we will explain what it takes to become a travel nurse and how to make it work for you for Vanlife.

 *This post contains affiliate links.
 We earn through qualifying purchases at no extra cost to you.
 Any earnings go towards keeping us on the road and creating content for you.
 Any products we recommend are products we have used and find value in.*

 This is the first step towards vanlife as a travel nurse and arguably one of the toughest.
 You can graduate with your Associate Degree in Nursing which is a 2 year program, or your Bachelor degree in Nursing which is a 4 year program.
 Another option is doing an accelerated second degree bachelors program which is what Ashley did.
 Any of these routes will allow you to sit for you board exam and earn the title of Registered Nurse.
 Though not required, you will be a more competitive applicant if you have your Bachelor’s Degree.
 Additionally, many hospitals are requiring you to obtain your Bachelors degree so many years after hiring on.
 Nursing school is tough but it is so worth it for the career opportunities you are afforded.

 Get 1-2 Years Experience in Your Specialty